circleci/circleci-docs/jekyll/_cci2/dynamic-config.md

 configuration, enabling you and your team to get up and running with dynamic configuration.

 **Note**: *At this time, Dynamic Configuration does not work with Scheduled Workflows.
 We are working on Scheduled Pipelines, which will alleviate this.
 They are expected to launch in the near future.
-A possible work around can be found on our Discuss page: https://discuss.circleci.com/t/workaround-using-scheduled-workflows-with-dynamic-config/40344 *
+A possible work around can be found on our [Discuss page](https://discuss.circleci.com/t/workaround-using-scheduled-workflows-with-dynamic-config/40344).

 See the [Getting started](#getting-started-with-dynamic-config-in-circleci) section below for more information.